 \subsection{Convergence of graph filter responses in the spectral and vertex domains}

 Our second convergence result involves the frequency response of graph filters.
-As already noted, the frequency responses of graph filters [cf. \eqref{eqn:any_graph_filter_resp}] and of their graphon counterparts [cf. \eqref{eqn:transfer_fc_linear}] have the same expression if the filter function $h$ is the same.
-We will show that these frequency responses actually converge to one another as $n$ goes to infinity.
-This result is stated and proved in Thm. \ref{thm:transfer_fcn}.
+As we have already noted, the frequency responses of LSI graph filters \eqref{eqn:any_graph_filter_resp} and of their graphon counterparts \eqref{eqn:transfer_fc_linear} have the same expression as long as the coefficients $h_k$ (or, equivalently, the function $h$) are the same.
+In the following, we show that these frequency responses actually converge to one another as the number of nodes goes to infinity.